How to Choose a Wedding Caterer (Updated for 2022)

 Politely ask the wedding venue caterer what extras might be included in the deal.
 Can he or she provide a signature cocktail?
 Extra hors d'oeuvres?
 Negotiate with the attitude, “It never hurts to ask.”

-If your venue does not include catering, you will have more choices.
-However, don’t hesitate to ask the venue for catering recommendations.
-You can take comfort in knowing that a venue has dealt with certain vendors in the past and have been satisfied with the level of service.
+If your wedding venue does not include catering, you will have more choices.
+However, don’t hesitate to ask the wedding venue for catering recommendations.
+You can take comfort in knowing that a wedding venue has dealt with certain wedding vendors in the past and have been satisfied with the level of service.

 If you are unsure, the caterer can provide options for both.
 Discuss your dream wedding and see what suggestions he or she is able to make.
 A good wedding caterer will know how to best turn your random thoughts into a dream event.